Update 2021: This page was last checked and updated in 2021 and we believe the information to still be correct.

-Below you’ll find our introductory guide to staircase regulations in the United Kingdom.
+Below you’ll find our guide to domestic staircase regulations in the United Kingdom.

 This page is not intended to replace the full building regulations document but highlights some of the key points for domestic staircase installations.